I am dead right now. I think I might actually be dying.

 The workouts are probably a little too intense for me to regularly fit into my lifting routine several times per week, but Burn Boot Camp does offer free 9am classes every Saturday — those would be a great option every now and then for a killer calorie burn!

 There are tons of local bootcamp style classes to choose from.
-You can try them all and hop around whenever you want with a ClassPass membership — click the link to start a free trial.
+You can try them all and hop around whenever you want with a ClassPass membership — click here to see which studios near you are on ClassPass.

 Hope this helps give you the push you need to sign up and try it out.
 Let me know if you have any questions in the comments below!